-Thousands of people hit the roads to leave flood-prone areas of coastal Louisiana ahead of the storms.
-On Monday morning, I went to the Farmers and Builders Ace Hardware in Folkston, Georgia, and found some items off the shelf that could help you in the event of an evacuation.
+Luckily for you, I visited the Farmers and Builders Ace Hardware in Folkston, Georgia, and found some items off the shelf that could help you in the event that an evacuation order is issued.

 First is fuel.
-Without it, you’re not evacuating anything.
+Without it, you’re not going anywhere.
 Make sure your gas tank is full and that you have a couple of full gas cans.
 Remember, it is OK to store fuel cans in your trunk, but not advised in the cabin of your car, SUV or minivan.
 In those cases, you may need hitch storage or a roof rack.

 With the threat of storm debris on the ground, then you should think about your tires.
 A patch or plug kit and a pump may come in handy in the event you get a hole in your tire.
 Canned tire sealers and inflators are great in an emergency, too, but the mess when you change the tire will be an issue.
 If you do or have used a tire sealer, make sure you let the person working on the tire know, as some of the products are flammable.